-What I want is sparse but compelling writing.
-I love recorded thoughts or phrases that really make me think deeply.
+What I like most is sparse but compelling writing.
+I especially love recorded thoughts or phrases that really make me think deeply.
 Or blogs with just plain interesting things about the natural world.
 Oh, and I also want beautiful/inspiring photography and/or artwork.

 I did eventually find quite a few nature blogs that work for me, and many of you have suggested your own or others that you’ve loved.
 Thank you for that!
 If you don’t see the one you already know and love listed here, link it in the comments and I’ll add it to the list if it satisfies my criteria.